 Geotechnical control of foundation works in these areas starts with auditing of the ground investigation (GI) works.
 To ensure adequate information for foundation design, it is required to drill at least 20m into sound marble if marble is encountered.
 The GI works are required to be supervised full-time by a suitably experienced personnel, and periodically by a qualified geotechnical engineer responsible for the foundation design.

 The foundation design is required to be supported by a geotechnical assessment prepared by a qualified geotechnical engineer.
 The assessment interprets the GI results, discusses the geology and karst morphology of the site, and justifies the foundation design proposed.

-The foundation works are required to be supervised by a suitably experienced person full-time on site and a qualified geotechnical engineer, similar to the requirement for GI works.
+The foundation works are required to be supervised by a suitably experienced personnel full-time on site and a qualified geotechnical engineer periodically, similar to the requirement for GI works.
 The supervising engineer is required to carry out a performance review of the as-built foundation works.
 The review needs to cover the ground conditions encountered during pile installation and an assessment of pile construction records and pile load tests.